This page describes how to use the Google implementation of the htsget protocol to do the following tasks:

-To access genomic data stored in Cloud Storage, you can use Google's implementation of the htsget protocol defined by the Global Alliance for Genomics and Health.
+The htsget protocol is defined by the Global Alliance for Genomics and Health (GA4GH).

 Google's htsget implementation lets you access and share data stored in your own cloud projects without copying large files to and from Compute Engine virtual machines.

-docker network create test docker run -d --network=test --name=htsget gcr.io/genomics-tools/htsget
+docker network create test docker run -d --network=test --name=htsget gcr.io/cloud-lifesciences/htsget

-This command starts the htsget server running and attaches it to a local docker container network named 'test'.
-Once it has started, you can access it using any software that speaks the GA4GH htsget protocol.
+Running the command attaches the server to a local Docker container network named "test".
+After the server starts, you can access it using any software that communicates using the GA4GH htsget protocol.

-As an example, the command below uses samtools to view statistics about a small range on chromosome 11 on a public genome:
+Run the following command to view statistics about a small range on chromosome 11 on a public genome:

-In just a few seconds, you should see that samtools has processed just over 1500 reads that were streamed from the BAM file stored in Cloud Storage:
+After a few seconds, the command processes about 1500 reads that were streamed from a BAM file stored in Cloud Storage:

 1532 + 0 in total (QC-passed reads + QC-failed reads) 0 + 0 secondary 0 + 0 supplementary 5 + 0 duplicates 1526 + 0 mapped (99.61% : N/A) 1532 + 0 paired in sequencing 784 + 0 read1 748 + 0 read2 1510 + 0 properly paired (98.56% : N/A) 1520 + 0 with itself and mate mapped 6 + 0 singletons (0.39% : N/A) 10 + 0 with mate mapped to a different chr 1 + 0 with mate mapped to a different chr (mapQ>=5)